Rim032/CPLC/README.md

 ### Misc.

 This program will not be expanded upon further.
-It was originally developed for usage within the lab I conduct research in but it has now been released publicly for anyone who wants to use, or modify, it to their hearts content.
+It was originally developed for private laboratory usage but it has now been released publicly for anyone who wants to use, or modify, it to their hearts content.
-You must write your line listing, and an acompanying chemical formula before it, in a text document for this program to work.
-The line listing must be in the ACS J. Org.
+You must write your line listing, and an acompanying chemical formula before it, in a text document for this program to function.
+The line listing must also be in the ACS J. Org.
 Chem. format.